freesewing/freesewing/designs/jasmine/README.md

 # @freesewing/jasmine

-A FreeSewing pattern that needs a description
+A FreeSewing pattern for a dog jacket